 The British film industry has always been admired and respected all over the world.
 Never more so than now.
-We are after all, the nation of David Niven, the Fox Dynasty, Laurence Oliver, Dame Maggie Smith, Rupert Everett, Daniel Day-Lewis and so many more that this list could be a kilometre long!
+We are after all, the nation of David Niven, the Fox Dynasty, Laurence Olivier, Dame Maggie Smith, Rupert Everett, Daniel Day-Lewis and so many more that this list could be a kilometre long!
 Film is a passion for me.
 I have spent many rainy afternoons, happily on my own in the cinema watching film after film.

 The British film industry has a whole new generation of young film makers.
 We are very lucky to have so much raw talent in this country and as such, we must fully embrace it.
 One amazing man, Sam Cullis, with help of the BFI and Film 4 is championing a wonderful initiative aimed at supporting young film makers.
 He is the mastermind behind the Barnes Film Festival, which started in 2016.